-Experienced Criminal Proceedings Attorney Serving the Quincy and Boston Areas
+Experienced Boston Criminal Proceedings Lawyer – Serving the greater Quincy Area Too

 Have you been arrested?
 Are you currently under investigation?
 Keegan Law can help you.

 If you are dealing with any type of criminal matter, you will have a distinct advantage if you are familiar with these proceedings.
 Understanding what to expect can help prepare you to do whatever you can to preserve your rights and interests when they are at risk.
 In this portion of our website, we have gathered basic information regarding criminal proceedings in Massachusetts.
 Of course, every case is different and your proceedings may vary accordingly.
 That is why we recommend involving a Boston criminal proceedings lawyer who can offer insight related to your unique case.

 The following is a basic outline of criminal proceedings:

 An arrest may take place if a person is suspected of committing a crime.
 A warrant may be issued, or in some cases law enforcement may take a suspect into custody upon witnessing an alleged criminal act.
 This is generally the beginning of criminal proceedings.